 Colin was tired, but anticipation of the Lottery kept him going.
 Entering the large room, he saw several of the other techs had already returned and dumped their tool packs on the workbench.
 Dabrick was the only man in the room, still hunched over his computer console.
 He was most likely studying efficiency reports.
 Colin keyed the locker, replaced the command code passkey in its rack, closed it back and then dropped his tool kit on the bench with the others for use by the techs on the next shift.

 Dabrick’s rough voice called out softly.
 “Hey Blackwell.”
 Colin turned and looked at his supervisor, wondering what last parting shot the man had been saving until now.
 The older man still faced his console, but had stopped working.

 The man turned slightly, looking at the wall near Colin’s head.
 “You did good today.
 Worked real hard.
 Good luck tonight.”

 Stunned, Colin was at a total loss for words.
 Uncertain of exactly what to say in reply, he finally nodded in thanks and headed for the door.

 The party had already started when Colin arrived.
-He was not really late, but no scout he knew was going to wait for the guests to show up before they started having fun.
-He spotted a few of the technicians he worked with on a regular basis, many mixed with a number of soph's he didn't recognize at all.
+He wasn’t really late, but no scout he knew was going to wait for the guests to show up before they started having fun.
+He spotted a few of the technicians he worked with on a regular basis, many mixed with a number of sophs he didn’t recognize at all.
 Narra was there, talking to Leese of all people.
-Colin wasn't sure if this was a good thing or not, so he hurried over to say hello and see how much damage control this conversation might need.
+Colin wasn’t sure if this was a good thing or not, so he hurried over to say hello and see how much damage control this conversation might need.